Computer Engineering Program

 Charles A. Zukowski, Professor of Electrical Engineering

-Gil Zussman, Assistant Professor of Electrical Engineering
+Gil Zussman, Associate Professor of Electrical Engineering

 The computer engineering program is run jointly by the Computer Science and Electrical Engineering departments.
 It offers both B.S. and M.S. degrees.